Zeldeath/windbot-for-using/README.md

 ﻿## windbot-for-using

-THe mod support Personal Computer Only
+The mod support Personal Computer Only

 # How to install
 Before you do this,back up your Ygopro first